Cyberathlete Professional League: Early years (1997–1999)

 The Cyberathlete Professional League (CPL) was launched on June 27, 1997, by gamer and former Dallas stockbroker Angel Munoz.
 The CPL began hosting twice-yearly tournaments, Summer and Winter, in hotels such as the Gaylord Texan Resort on the outskirts of Dallas.
 The first event, called The FRAG, attracted 300 players competing for a prize pool of $4,000 in merchandise, as sponsors in computing found it easier to contribute spare graphics cards rather than cash.
+Munoz convinced Quake professional player Stevie Case to join the league in July 1997, becoming its first signed professional gamer.
+Case eventually became one of the league's original founders.

 The second major event, aptly named "The CPL Event," was held in July 1998 at the Dallas Infomart, and the third event, named FRAG 2, occurred in October 1998 at the Hyatt Regency in downtown Dallas.
 The move to the Hyatt offered advantages such as increased space, a more suitable environment for LAN events, and the introduction of the CPL's first 24-hour "Bring Your Own Computer" (BYOC) event.
 The Hyatt Regency in Dallas would become the chosen site for 13 CPL events spanning from 1998 to 2003.
 The Grand Ballroom of the Westin Park Central Hotel hosted the next CPL event, "Extreme Annihilation," departing from the familiar Hyatt Regency.
 The event attracted sponsors such as Babbage's, Cisco Systems, and Dell Computer Corporation.
 Babbage's increased support, offering 600 free spectator passes and a $5,000 prize for the Quake II tournament.

 The next CPL event was the "Extreme Annihilation" in March 1999.
 Following "Extreme Annihilation", CPL collaborated with Interplay Entertainment for the 1999 Descent III Championship and Lanfest in Las Vegas.
 Despite offering the largest prize purse in professional gaming to date, $50,000, the event faced challenges, including slow registrations and venue concerns.
 Monte Fontenot, CPL Director of Events, emphasized that Las Vegas was not an ideal venue for gamers, and the game choice, Descent III, lacked broad appeal.
 The CPL then moved on to its sixth event, "Ground Zero," in New York City, which was preceded by the first-ever esports qualifier in Springfield, Virginia.
 Ground Zero also was the introduction of the first official female gaming competition, the Female Frag Fest 99.
 Ground Zero marked CPL's emergence into mainstream media, attracting both positive and negative attention from outlets such as Rolling Stone, Wired Magazine, and The Wall Street Journal.
 Following Ground Zero, the CPL hosted its fourth event of 1999, FRAG 3, returning to Dallas.
 The Hyatt Regency hosted the event in its basement.